13. Weaponsยถ

 The result, however, is respectable.

 13.3.8.
-Selfgauss¶
+Selfgaussยถ

 Caution

-It is a common misconception that selfgauss occurs because the beam somehow “reflects” backwards onto the player after hitting a wall.
+It is a common misconception that selfgauss occurs because the beam somehow โreflectsโ backwards onto the player after hitting a wall.
 It is easy to see that this is a wrong explanation, because the beam cannot reflect when the angle of incidence is less than 60 degrees, and the gauss beam cannot reverse its damage inflicting direction.

-is set the be the player entity, as explained in Beam iterations.
-Selfgauss will only work in the next iteration if pentIgnore
+In the first iteration, the gauss beam will ignore the player, because pentIgnore is set the be the player entity, as explained in Beam iterations.
+Selfgauss will only work in the next iteration if pentIgnore is set to null, and

 Suppose when the player fires the gauss in secondary mode, the beam first strikes some entity at a sufficiently small angle of incidence so that the beam does not reflect.
-Assuming this entity is gauss reflectable, the game will perform two traces to determine the distance between the “exit point” and the entry point.
-This distance is denoted as .
-Selfgauss will only work if is less than the numerical damage of the beam.
-If the opposite is true, then will be modified, preventing selfgauss.
-This implies that higher is more desirable as it allows for selfgaussing with a greater damage, and thus producing greater boosts.
-The same caveat with regards to the meaning of should be applied, as explained in Entity punch.
-Namely, while it commonly is found to be the thickness of the entity the beam is hitting, this is not always the case.
-It is not always easy to tell at first sight what might be for a given geometry and terrain.
+Assuming this entity is gauss reflectable, the game will perform two traces to determine the distance between the โexit pointโ and the entry point.
+This distance is denoted as

 To perform selfgauss in practice, there are a few notes to keep in mind.
-Recall from Hitgroup that attacks that trace to the player’s head will deal three times the original damage.
+Recall from Hitgroup that attacks that trace to the playerโs head will deal three times the original damage.
 To save ammo, it is desirable to headshot the player while selfgaussing, giving a higher speed boost to ammo ratio.
 In addition, it is desirable to jump immediately before selfgaussing, as jumping provides an important initial vertical speed that can save health and ammo.
 However, note that a simple jump may not work.
-Recall from Duckjump that when the player jumps, the player model plays the jumping animation, which changes the model geometry (and thus the hitboxes’ positions) considerably.
+Recall from Duckjump that when the player jumps, the player model plays the jumping animation, which changes the model geometry (and thus the hitboxesโ positions) considerably.
 This can prevent headshotting even when the beam is fired from the same viewangles without jumping.
 The solution is to duck and jump, which prevents the jumping animation from playing.

 13.3.9.
-Entity selfgauss¶
+Entity selfgaussยถ

 Entity selfgaussing is a way of doubling the damage of a secondary gauss attack using the same number of cells and charge time.
 Entity selfgaussing works very similarly to selfgauss (Selfgauss).
 The only difference is that, in the first beam iteration, the beam should hit the target entity which must be non-GR.
-As a result, the first damage will be inflicted and will be calculated to be inside the target entity.
-The rest of the mechanism work exactly the same as that of selfgauss, except the trace origins are inside the target entity rather than the inside the player entity.
-Specifically, the beam will ignore the target entity in the second iteration and inflict a second unattenuated damage onto the entity in the third iteration.
-This implies that the conditions for triggering entity selfgauss are the same as selfgauss as though the target entity were not there.
+As a result, the first damage will be inflicted and

 13.3.10.
-Gauss rapid fire¶
+Gauss rapid fireยถ

 When firing the gauss in the primary mode, there is a delay 0.2s between shots, similar to how other weapons behave.
 However, unlike other weapons in Half-Life, if a saveload is performed immediately after a primary fire, this firing delay will be eliminated entirely.
 Consequently, it is possible to fire the gauss at a dramatic rate, dishing out an extreme damage rate.
 For instance, each primary fire deals 20 damage.
 At 1000 fps, it is possible to fire the weapon at a rate of 1000 times per second, for a total of 50 shots (recall that each primary fire consumes 2 out of 100 cells).
 This results in an impressive 1000 damage in just 0.05 seconds.
 The downside, of course, is the dramatic ammo consumption.
-This technique is sometimes confusingly referred to as “fastfire” in the community, which must be avoided to prevent confusion with quick weapon switching (see Quick weapon switching).
+This technique is sometimes confusingly referred to as โfastfireโ in the community, which must be avoided to prevent confusion with quick weapon switching (see Quick weapon switching).

-Gauss rapid fire is useful in situations where gibbing damageable entities as quick as possible is of utmost consideration, thanks to the primary fire’s ability to gib corpses.
-For example, clearing monsters in a narrow pathway which obstruct the runner’s path.
+Gauss rapid fire is useful in situations where gibbing damageable entities as quick as possible is of utmost consideration, thanks to the primary fireโs ability to gib corpses.
+For example, clearing monsters in a narrow pathway which obstruct the runnerโs path.
 The runner should always headshot monsters if possible to obtain a threefold damage increase.
 The weapon should be continuously fired even as the corpse is slowly falling after the monster is dead.

 13.3.11.
-Reflection bypass¶
+Reflection bypassยถ

 The reflection bypass refers to a method of causing the gauss beam to reflect and bypass a solid obstruction.
-Unlike the traditional way of punching through a wall using the secondary attack, this method relies on shooting very close to an edge so that the origin of the reflected beam at some iteration is outside the obstructing entity.
-This works because the origin of the reflected beam is 8 units away from in the direction of the reflected vector .
-This 8 units skip in space allows bypassing any entity of any type of sufficient thinness.
-This trick works on both GR and non-GR entities, and for both primary and secondary shots.
+Unlike the traditional way of punching through a wall using the secondary attack, this method relies on shooting very close to an edge so that the origin

 This trick is useful for getting the beam to hit some entity on the other side of some thin obstruction with less than 8 units thickness.
 Although 8 units thin entities are relatively rare in Half-Life, it is not unusual to find them from time to time.
 The downside of this trick is that the beam loses some damage after reflection.

 13.4.
-Hornet gun¶
+Hornet gunยถ

 The hornets created in primary fire has initial velocity